BOH-2C-B: Pharmacodynamics

 BOH-2C-B acts as a serotonin 5-HT_{2A} receptor agonist.

 Chemistry

 BOH-2C-B is a substituted phenethylamine.
 It features methoxy substituents at the 2- and 5-position of the ring, as well as a bromine at the 4-position.
 A hydroxy group is present at the beta (β) position from the functional amine group connected to the alpha (α) carbon, giving rise to its name.

 Analogues

 Analogues of BOH-2C-B include 2C-B, BOB (β-methoxy-2C-B), βk-2C-B (β-keto-2C-B), β-methyl-2C-B, BOHD (β-hydroxy-2C-D), and BOD (β-methoxy-2C-D), among others.

 History

-BOH-2C-B was first described in a 2004 study by Richard Glennon and colleagues on β-oxygenated 5-HT_{2A} serotonin receptor agonists, although it is not mentioned by name.
+BOH-2C-B was first described in a 2004 study by Richard Glennon and colleagues on the optimization of phenethylamine 5-HT_{2A} serotonin receptor agonists, although it is not mentioned by name.
 It was encountered as a novel designer drug in 2019.
 However, it is said to have been on the market since 2015.